hkwu/ghastly/docs/guide.md

 - `newMessage`: the `Message` after the update.

 ##### `prefixFilter`
-Emitted when a message is received which doesn't posssess the client's prefix.
+Emitted when a message is received which doesn't match the prefix supplied to the client.

 - `message`: the `Message` which was received.